 Those with more secure jobs tended to report things more often.
-Staff with continuing or permanent positions reported 51.3 percent of the misconduct they said they witnessed, compared with staff who had fixed-term contracts, 47.4 percent, and those with temporary posts, 39.3 percent.
+Staff with continuing or permanent positions reported 51.3% of the misconduct they said they witnessed, compared with staff who had fixed-term contracts, 47.4%, and those with temporary posts, 39.3%.

-There were only rare instances in which people said they tipped off the news media, member nations or law enforcement, and less than 5 percent said they ever lodged a report anonymously.
+There were only rare instances in which people said they tipped off the news media, member nations or law enforcement, and less than 5% said they ever lodged a report anonymously.
 But the JIU inspectors advised that outside opinions matter.

 "Given the recurrent tendency among the media and civil society organizations to paint all United Nations system organizations with a broad brush whenever a high-profile misconduct case emerges in one organization," they said, "the reputational damage to the entire United Nations system through the imposition of collective guilt is evident."